Above: Charlie Company (C Co) won the Steel Battalion Belt for their excellence and teamwork during 2020 FTX field training.

-Moravian College students can participate in the Army Reserve Officers’ Training Corps (ROTC) in addition to their academic studies.
-This program cultivates the skills and opportunities to pursue a career as a commissioned Officer in the United States Army, Army Reserve or Army National Guard upon graduation from Moravian College.
+Moravian University students can participate in the Army Reserve Officers’ Training Corps (ROTC) while pursuing their academic studies.
+This program cultivates the skills and opportunities to pursue a career as a commissioned officer in the United States Army, Army Reserve, or Army National Guard upon graduation from Moravian University.

-Army ROTC provides scholarship opportunities to deserving students who show a commitment to the US Army.
-Scholarships can range from 2-4 years of coverage, and recipients can be covered for full tuition and fees during their time at Moravian.
-Moravian College is committed to offering full room and board scholarships for ROTC scholarship recipients.
-For more information on scholarship types and coverage, please click here for more details.
+Army ROTC provides scholarship opportunities to deserving students who show a commitment to the US Army and want to pursue higher education simultaneously.
+Students who apply for ROTC are eligible for scholarships covering up to the full cost of tuition.
+Moravian University is committed to offering full room and board scholarships for ROTC scholarship recipients.
+While being in ROTC with a scholarship, students receive a book stipend at the beginning of each semester, and a monthly stipend to help pay for gas and equipment.
+For more information on scholarship types and benefits, please click here for more details.

-To initiate the enrollment process into the Moravian College ROTC program, please contact:
+To initiate the enrollment process into the Moravian University ROTC program, please contact: